MFlorO/30-Days-Of-React/11_Day_Events/11_events.md

 }
 ```

-Event handling is a very vast topic and in this challenge we will focus on the most common event types.
-We may use the following mouse and keyboard events.
+<span style="color: yellow">  Event handling is a very vast topic and in this challenge we will focus on the most common event types.
+We may use the following mouse and keyboard events. </span>
-_onMouseMove, onMouseEnter, onMouseLeave, onMouseOut, onClick, onKeyDown, onKeyPress, onKeyUp, onCopy, onCut, onDrag, onChange,onBlur,onInput, onSubmit_
+<span style="color: yellow"> _onMouseMove, onMouseEnter, onMouseLeave, onMouseOut, onClick, onKeyDown, onKeyPress, onKeyUp, onCopy, onCut, onDrag, onChange,onBlur,onInput, onSubmit_ </span>

 Let's implement some more mouse and keyboard events.